 Loaded Potato Skins

-- 6 small to medium sized russet potatoes , rinsed clean and pat dry
+- 6 small to medium sized russet potatoes , washed and pat dry

 - 8 ounces cheddar cheese , shredded

 - 8 slices bacon , cooked and crumbled